enso-org/enso/docs/language-server/protocol-language-server.md

 ### `text/fileModifiedOnDisk`

-This is a notification sent from the server to the clients to inform them that the file was modified on dis by an external editor.
+This is a notification sent from the server to the clients to inform them that the file was modified on disk by an external editor.

 - **Type:** Notification
 - **Direction:** Server -> Client